peterhee/DockerContainer/Redis/readme.md

 # Sample Container "Redis Cache"

-## Deploy it in s swarm
+## Deploy it in a docker swarm

+Make sure you have minimum of two docker nodes running which have joined a swarm.
 Make sure that you have a overlay network redisnet deployed.

 1. Pull Image from Repository